lcmcstc/cpo_lab3/README.md

    1. Sub variants define which construction you should support:
       \w, \s, \d, \, ^, ., $, *, +, [], [^], {n}, {min,}, {,max}, {min,max}.

    2. Support functions: match, search, sub, split.
    3. Visualization as a finite state machine (state diagram and table).
    4. You should use default Python logging module to make interpreter work transparent.
-   5. Should provide complex examples,such as a time parsing, JSON parsing and so on.
+   5. Provide complex examples, such as a time parsing, JSON parsing and so on.

    **To implement this lab,which must to do:**